-The future of nuclear power will depend on safety and proliferation issues, the technical and economic performance of the next generation of nuclear technologies and public perceptions of their safety.
+The future of nuclear power will depend on safety and proliferation issues, namely, the technical and economic performance of the second generation of nuclear technologies and public perceptions of their safety.
 In some countries where nuclear prospects look bleak, in practice, as opposed to popular perception, usage is very wide.
 An example is the US where, despite the Three Mile Island accident and the strong anti-nuclear movement, 144 nuclear power plants are still in operation.
-However, there have been no new orders in the US since, so the domestic market for new nuclear plants is practically dead.
+However there have been no new orders in the US since, so the domestic market for new nuclear plants is practically dead.
 Additions to the capacity are decreasing worldwide.
-Further expansion of nuclear energy presumes that safety and reliability issues will have been resolved satisfactorily to the point of public acceptance.
-In addition to safety, there are three other major concerns to acceptability of nuclear energy: economics, because of the long regulatory process and liabilities from accidents; waste disposal, i.e., lack of a permanent disposal sites; and proliferation of nuclear technologies for military purposes.